PC-461-class submarine chaser

 One member of this class, USS PC-1264, was one of only two ships in the US Navy during World War II that had a mostly African-American crew.

 An unknown member of the class still survives as of June 17th, 2021 in the Columbia River just north of the Troutdale Airport.

 Lend-Lease program

 As part of the Lend-Lease program enacted by President Franklin D. Roosevelt, a total of 46 PC-461s were lent to allies of the United States.
-Thirty-two were sent to France, 10+ (3 to cannibalized for spare parts and 1 to private owner -George Simmonuti- as yacht in 1967) to Venezuela, 8 to Brazil, 1 to Uruguay, 1 to Norway, 1 to the Netherlands, and 1 to Greece.
+Thirty-two were sent to France, 8 to Brazil, 1 to Uruguay, 1 to Norway, 1 to the Netherlands, and 1 to Greece.

 Post-WWII importance

 Following the end of World War II, many PC-461-class ships were placed into reserve squadrons or brought out of active service.
 Many more however were furnished to American allies around the world, most notably the Republic of Korea.

 The first vessel to join the new ROK Navy was former USS PC-823, transferred to the Republic of Korea Navy and renamed ROKS Baekdusan (PC-701).
 The vessel played a major part in the Battle of Korea Strait, the small naval battle fought on the first day of the Korean War in June 1950.

 Six transferred to the Portuguese Navy in 1949 under the MDAP (Mutual Defense and Assistance Program) PC-812 as NRP Maio, PC-811 as NRP Madeira, PC-1257 as NRP Santiago, PC-809 as NRP Sal, PC-1256 as NRP São Tomé and PC-1259 as NRP São Vicente.

 Five were transferred to the Indonesian Navy in 1958 and 1960 under the Mutual Assistance Program.
 PC-1141 as KRI Tjakalang, PC-1183 as KRI Tenggiri, PC-581 as KRI Torani, PC-580 as KRI Hiu, and PC-787 as KRI Alu-Alu.